Letter to the world

 Emily Dickinson’s poem holds true today for bloggers and anyone who publishes their thoughts and ideas online.

-– conversation with congenial friends in a green sanctuary, an epigram that flashed on me out of the blue: “You can know how much your life counts by counting the friends turning up at your funeral”
+– epigrams that flashed through my mind: “You can know how much your life counts by counting the friends turning up at your funeral”

-– what I saw across Changi Point when the sun flamed the sea in its reluctance to set, what I insisted that a friend's teenage son should read: The Prime of Miss Jean Brodie and The Eagle of the Ninth by Rosemary Sutcliff, although I suspect hotblooded teens are more interested in seeing pictures of naked female bodies on the Web.
+– old fictions that a close friend’s teenage son should read: The Prime of Miss Jean Brodie by Muriel Spark (1961) and The Eagle of the Ninth by Rosemary Sutcliff (1954), although I suspect he and his friends are more interested in pictures of naked females on the Web.

 For me, such remembrances seem to be worth recording in a blog or in an online diary, so that I can read back months or years later, for personal pleasure.
-This pleasure, too, I want to share with the world.
+This pleasure, too, I want to share.
 So I recorded them, as letters to myself, and letters to the world.

 But who am I kidding?